- Keep essential equipment operational as telcos phase out analog leased lines

-A Northern California County needed to find a solution as soon as they knew Telcos were beginning to phase out analog leased lines.
-To keep their essential equipment operational, the county worked to find devices compatible with existing 4-wire analog radios, voters, and P25 trunked radio systems.
-Without being compatible they faced increased costs and network downtime.
-A self healing ring network also needed to be established to prevent loss of communications between sites.
-Satisfied with TC Communications’ completion of a previous project, the Northern California County decided again to seek out TC’s products and solutions.
+When a Northern California County realized that telcos were beginning to phase out analog leased lines, they needed a solution, and fast.
+To keep their essential equipment operational, the county worked to find devices compatible with existing 4-wire analog radios, voters and P25 trunked radio systems.
+Without this compatibility, they faced increased costs and network downtime.
+A self-healing ring network also needed to be established to prevent loss of communications between sites.
+Noting TC Communications' successful completion of a previous project, the county decided again to go with the company's products and solutions.

-After exploring the options with the technical sales team, they decided to use Ethernet JumboSwitch® cards at each site thus creating a self-healing Ethernet network.
-Existing 4-wire analog radios and voters connected to TC3846-6 600 ohm analog and dry contact over IP gateways and was able to migrate without impacting existing equipment.
-The TC3846-6 transmits uncompressed 64Kbps audio and dry contact channels with minimal latency, therefore able to transmit PTT and COR signals as required by JPS SNV-12 Voters.
+After exploring the options with the technical sales team, they decided to use Ethernet JumboSwitch® cards at each site, thus creating a self-healing Ethernet network.
+Existing 4-wire analog radios and voters connected to TC3846-6 600 ohm analog and Dry Contact over IP gateways, and the entire migration was done without impacting existing equipment.
+The TC3846-6 transmits uncompressed 64Kbps audio and dry contact channels with minimal latency and can transmit PTT and COR signals as required by JPS SNV-12 voters.

 P25 trunked radio systems connected to T1 lines also needed to be preserved.
 TC3845-1 T1 over IP gateways were installed to join the P25 trunked radios with the newly established Ethernet network.
-The county didn't need to spend additional time migrating legacy equipment for their Ethernet network.
+As a result, the county didn't have to spend additional time migrating legacy equipment for their Ethernet network.

-To keep costs down the Northern California County was able to share fiber with a local Broadband company.
-Between site A and site B the county owned a fiber connection that the Broadband company needed to use.
-They traded part of their network fibers with the Broadband company for use of their Ethernet bandwidth.
-Through this exchange, the County was able to establish a low-cost connection between site A and site B thus reducing overall costs.
+To keep costs down, the county was able to share fiber with a local broadband company.
+Between Site A and Site B, the county owned a fiber connection that the broadband company needed.
+They traded part of their network fibers with the broadband company for use of their Ethernet bandwidth.
+Through this exchange, the county established a low-cost connection between Site A and Site B that reduced overall costs.

-With the solution provided by TC, the Northern California County preserved legacy radio equipment while establishing a secure Ethernet backbone for critical radio communications.
-Future plans include adding more sites to the network and TCView® Network Management System to provide real-time monitoring and control of each JumboSwitch® site.
+With the solution provided by TC Communications, the county preserved legacy radio equipment while establishing a secure Ethernet backbone for critical radio communications.
+The County's future plans include adding more sites to the network along with the TCView Network Management System to provide real-time monitoring and control of each JumboSwitch site.